-i) This study recommends that the identity of the Muslim community is essentially required to present according to a global perspective so that Muslims in the other parts of the world may not only feel free being the part of other civilizations but also be connected with a new concept of Ummah.

-ii) The study also recommends that redefining the concept of Ummah also important in the sense that members of the Muslim community should not have any issue belonging to European society under the global characteristics and values by which in fact permits them to dwell, trade and many other relations with other communities.

-iii) The study also recommends that redefining the concept of Muslim Ummah was originated long time ago when the from that of modern era, therefore, religious scholars among Muslim should review to find out the concept in Khalid Masud, M. (2007).
-Iqbal's Approach to accordance with the modern global perspective so that every member of Muslim Ummah can be a citizen of the European state without much conflict in mind.

-iv) This study recommends that the Meuleman, J. (2002).
-Islam in the Era of revival of the Muslim Ummah could not be achieved without transferring the true Islamic philosophy among the Muslim Ummah.
-The strengthening of the knowledge of Muslim intellectuals may strengthen the Muslim Ummah in the Miles, G. C., Gibb, H. A. R., Shaw, S. J., & Polk, context of globalization.
+- i) This study recommends that the identity of the Muslim community is essentially required to present according to a global perspective so that Muslims in the other parts of the world may not only feel free being the part of other civilizations but also be connected with a new concept of Ummah. - ii) The study also recommends that redefining the concept of Ummah also important in the sense that members of the Muslim community should not have any issue belonging to European society under the global characteristics and values by living under the banner of Islamic faith which in fact permits them to dwell, trade and many other relations with other communities. - iii) The study also recommends that redefining the concept of Muslim Ummah was originated long time ago when the needs of Muslim Ummah were different from that of modern era, therefore, religious scholars among Muslim should review to find out the concept in accordance with the modern global perspective so that every member of Muslim Ummah can be a citizen of the European state without much conflict in mind. - iv) This study recommends that the revival of the Muslim Ummah could not be achieved without transferring the true Islamic philosophy among the Muslim Ummah.
+The strengthening of the knowledge of Muslim intellectuals may strengthen the Muslim Ummah in the context of globalization.